wolberlab/OpenMMDL/docs/tutorial_amber_path.rst

 Introduction
 ------------------

 OpenMM enables users to perform molecular dynamics (MD) simulations using AMBER topology (`.prmtop`) and coordinate (`.inpcrd`) files as input.
 However, obtaining these essential Amber files can be a daunting task for users unfamiliar with Amber commands and Bash scripting.
-To address this challenge, OpenMMDL-Setup provides a user-friendly interface, streamlining the process of generating the required Amber files for subsequent MD simulations.
+To address this challenge, OpenMMDL Setup provides a user-friendly interface, streamlining the process of generating the required Amber files for subsequent MD simulations.

-In this tutorial, we will use the mu opioid receptor (PDB ID: 8EFO) as an illustrative example to provide a comprehensive, step-by-step guide on configuring and initiating an MD simulation using Amber files prepared by OpenMMDL-Setup.
+In this tutorial, we will use the mu opioid receptor (PDB ID: 8EFO) as an illustrative example to provide a comprehensive, step-by-step guide on configuring and initiating an MD simulation using Amber files prepared by OpenMMDL Setup.

-Starting OpenMMDL-Setup
+Starting OpenMMDL Setup
 ------------------------------
 We start the tutorial by creating an folder to store input files and facilitate the MD simulation.